AI, Data, Privacy, and Cybersecurity — Docket Daily's four law pillars

 General AI tools like ChatGPT and Claude are powerful, but they can't do what Docket Daily does.

 • No real-time awareness.
-AI chatbots have knowledge cutoffs and no access to bills introduced yesterday, rulings issued this morning, or executive orders signed this week.
+AI chatbots have knowledge cutoffs and no access to new bills, rulings, or executive orders signed this week.

-• No daily source coverage.
-Replicating Docket Daily manually means checking hundreds of sources daily.
+• No reoccuring source coverage.
+Replicating Docket Daily manually means checking hundreds of sources on a reocurring basis.
 All 50 state legislatures, Congress, the Federal Register, federal and state courts, and all 50 governors' offices.
 Nobody does it as comprehensively.

 • Citation hallucination risk.
 Studies show leading legal AI tools hallucinate citations up to 33% of the time.
 Every Docket Daily entry links directly to the verified official government source.